 Sexual Assault Center (the "Center") was founded by volunteers in 1978 as a Tennessee nonprofit corporation.
 The Center is the only organization in Middle Tennessee dedicated exclusively to serving victims of sexual assault.
 The Center offers specialized services for rape victims, child abuse victims, adult survivors and non-offending parents.
 These services include individual, group and family therapy, a 24-hour crisis line, hospital accompaniments, assessments and court preparation groups and an education outreach program to teach children, parents and teachers.
-Funding for the Center's services is provided principally by contracts with the Tennessee Department of Finance and Administration and the Tennessee Department of Children's Services, as well as from United Way and individual and corporate donations.
+Funding for the Center's services is provided principally by contracts with the Tennessee Department of Finance and Administration, as well as from United Way and individual and corporate donations.